 - Interlaced Scanning

 Progressive scanning, also known as noninterlaced scanning, is a setup in which all the lines of each frame are drawn in sequence.
 The application of interlaced scanning is because of the limitation of the signal bandwidth.
-The interlaced video applies to the traditional analog TV systems.
-Firstly, it has to scan the odd-numbered lines of the image field and then to the even-numbered lines.
-By quickly switching the two “half-frame” images make it look like a complete image.
+The interlaced video applies to traditional analog TV systems.
+Firstly, it has to scan the odd-numbered lines of the image field and then the even-numbered lines.
+Quickly switching the two “half-frame” images make it look like a complete image.

 The National Television System Committee (NTSC) in the United States of America has developed the interlaced scanning frequency to be 60Hz(same as the alternating current (AC) frequency) to avoid the noise and interference generated by current and TV signals at different frequencies.
 The 30fps and 60fps frame rates are produced in this way.
 The National Television System Committee (NTSC) system applies to the USA and Canada, Korea, Japan, the Philippines, and Taiwan.

 Did you ever notice some video devices show 29.97 and 59.94 fps on the specs?
 When the color TV was invented, the color signal was added to the video signal.
 Unfortunately, the frequency of the color signal overlaps with the audio signal.
 So, to prevent interference between video and audio signals, American engineers low 0.1% of the 30fps.
 Therefore, the color TV frame rate was modified from 30fps to 29.97fps, and the 60fps was changed to 59.94fps.

 Compared to the NTSC system, Telefunken, the German TV manufacturer, has developed the PAL system.
 The PAL system uses 25fps and 50fps because the AC frequency is 50 Hertz (Hz).
 Except for France, many European countries, Middle East countries, and China use the PAL system.